 The second habit of beginning with the end in mind, is also another favorite of my homeschool and life philosophy.

 My whole website is built around this one: When a person knows where they are headed and what long term homeschool goals they are pursuing, it is much easier to keep focused.
 The homeschooling family should have an idea of where they want to lead their children - making it easier to develop short term (yearly, term by term) goals once the long term (big picture) goals have been discussed and agreed upon.
 Writing these out will help you visually see how to homeschool in your context, in your family and according to your values.
+You'll find out more about this on the Homeschool Planning Page.

 Thirdly, once you have the end in mind and you know your homeschool goals, it is easier to prioritize in your life and Put First Things First - get a routine going which matches your family's goals.
+Read some more about Homeschool Routines and Schedules on this page.